Want to get involved in following elections, polls, and politics? Look no further.

 - The Wall Street Journal

-- The Washington Post
+- The Washington Post (I also like their Engineering blog)

 - Too many folks to fit here.
 Instead, I have this ever-growing roster of cool journalists, outlets, pollsters and others.1